 First off, here's where I now stand with my paradigm: Joseph was a man who did incredible things in his life.
 Some of the things he did bug me.
 Most of the things he did amaze me.
 This I believe: Through it all, he was a prophet in the most general sense of that word.
 Perfection was never required to be a prophet.
-So while my testimony has never been stronger of the prophetic calling of Joseph Smith, I'm no longer under any false impression about Joseph Smith the man being nearly without fault, which is the impression that sometimes has been given in Sunday School or on those BYU-TV commercials trying to sell you something about "the Life and Times of the Prophet Joseph Smith."
+So while I still regard Joseph Smith as a "prophet", I'm no longer under any false impression about Joseph Smith the man being nearly without fault, which is the impression that sometimes has been given in Sunday School or on those BYU-TV commercials trying to sell you something about "the Life and Times of the Prophet Joseph Smith."
 Nor does this take away from my testimony of the greatness of the restored gospel.
 In fact, I think it actually adds to it.

 My testimony has never been linked to whether Joseph was impeccable or not.
 It's also certainly not linked to whether the Church is perfect, for it certainly isn't.
 My testimony is linked to the power of the Book of Mormon to bring me to Christ.
 Because the Book of Mormon brings me closer to my Lord, Savior, and Redeemer-Jesus Christ-I find value in it and the effort Joseph made to bring it about--imperfect man he was notwithstanding.
 He himself admitted that he had many rough edges.
 Such as loosing his temper or getting angry.
 I can relate to that.
 I like the image of a forceful prophet.
 I can see some of that in myself.
 So knowing the truth not only makes you free, but it gives you hope because you realize that the Lord still can make something great out of your life even if you're not presently the most "Christ-like" person.